LABELS HAUNT US

 All words that follow someone with chronic illness.

 These labels haunt us.
-We hear it in the tone of someone trying to be supportive, but instead is condescending.
-We see it in an eye roll when our name comes up on the church prayer list repeatedly, and we feel it when dismissed or called a hypochondriac from those unwilling to understand.
+We hear it in the tone of someone trying to be supportive but instead is condescending.
+We see it in an eye roll when our name comes up on the church prayer list repeatedly, and we feel it when dismissed or called a hypochondriac by those unwilling to understand.
 Most people, from acquaintances to loved ones, genuinely have compassion and sincerely want to help.
-However, when those judgements come, the hurt goes deep because usually, we’ve already placed those labels on ourselves.
+However, when those judgments come, the hurt goes deep because, usually, we’ve already placed those labels on ourselves.

 CHOSEN AND BELOVED

 However, I do not believe this is what the Bible teaches.
 Paul tells us in Philippians that “God is working in you, giving you the desire and the power to do what pleases him.”
-Philippians 2:13 NLT It’s such a relief and encouragement to meditate on this verse and rest in its truth.
+(Philippians 2:13) It’s such a relief and encouragement to meditate on this verse and rest in its truth.
 It reminds me that it is God in me who directs His good and perfect will, accomplishing what He desires.
 All achievements result from God’s workmanship in our lives, not from our willpower, positivity, or abilities.
 “Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.”
-John 15:4 NLT
+(John 15:4)

 Remembering that our identity lies in Christ, who calls us “chosen,” “beloved,” and “His heirs” allows us to shift our gaze from our weaknesses to Jesus.
 Clinging to who He is, what He’s done, and who He says we are, is the real solution to the problem.

-Over the years, God has been working in my heart, chipping away at my pride, and teaching me to in His Sovereignty, which opens up a whole new world for those of us struggling with chronic illness.
+Over the years, God has been working in my heart, chipping away at my pride and teaching me to trust in His Sovereignty, which opens up a whole new world for those of us struggling with chronic illness.